Report: Saudi Arabia to invest in Israel through Kushner's fund - I24NEWS

 This will mark the first public business transaction between the countries

-Jared Kushner’s new private-equity fund plans to invest millions of dollars of Saudi Arabia’s money in Israeli high tech in a further sign of warming ties between the two countries, the Wall Street Journal reported on Saturday.
+Jared Kushner’s new private-equity fund is set to invest millions of dollars of Saudi money in Israeli high tech in a further sign of warming ties between the two countries, the Wall Street Journal reported on Saturday.

-Jerusalem and Riyadh don't have official ties but are understood to be strategic partners, united by the Iranian threat and other regional interests.
+Jerusalem and Riyadh don't have official ties but are widely understood to enjoy a strategic partnership, united by the Iranian threat and other regional interests.

 The first public business deal between the two countries could signal impending normalization of ties.

-Kushner, the son-in-law and former senior advisor to Donald Trump, was instrumental in brokering the peace accords with two of Saudi Arabia's Gulf neighbors, United Arab Emirates and Bahrain.
+Kushner, the son-in-law and former presidential advisor to Donald Trump, was instrumental in brokering peace accords with two of Saudi Arabia's Gulf neighbors, United Arab Emirates and Bahrain.